StdLib just raised $2 million to connect businesses via APIs

 Six years ago, Keith Horwood was known in his native Toronto as a former graduate student who’d hacked into his school’s student union election site, changing candidates’ titles for comic effect.
 (He was given what’s called a conditional discharge after paying a fine and performing community service.)

-He also determined that he’d rather become known in tech circles as an agent for good, and he seems to be working toward that end with StdLib, his roughly two-year-old startup that abstracts infrastructure away using “serverless” architecture, allowing developers to write everything from simple functions to complex business logic, then deploy their code as scalable, fully-documented web APIs.
+He also determined that he’d rather become known in tech circles as an agent for good, and he seems to be working toward that end with StdLib, his roughly two-year-old startup that abstracts away infrastructure using “serverless” architecture, allowing developers to write everything from simple functions to complex business logic, then deploy their code as scalable, fully documented web APIs.

-The idea: delivering web services and APIs is complex problem, and plenty can go wrong between the birth of a business idea and the production implementation of a web service.
+The idea: delivering web services and APIs is a complex problem, and plenty can go wrong between the birth of a business idea and the production implementation of a web service.
 StdLib is aiming to solve the problem by making it possible to deploy new updates that are uncoupled from a company’s infrastructure.
 (This way, if things go awry with that new function or update, users and customers needn’t know.)

 The company has plenty of competition.
 Still, investors must think it has a chance at fighting through a growing field of upstarts.